Shopify/shopify-cli/README.md

 - If you don’t have one, [create a Development store](https://help.shopify.com/en/partners/dashboard/development-stores#create-a-development-store) where you can install and test your app.
 - In the Partner dashboard, [create a new app](https://help.shopify.com/en/api/tools/partner-dashboard/your-apps#create-a-new-app).
 You’ll need this app’s API credentials during the setup process.

+NOTE: A future release will allow you to provision API credentials and development stores without leaving the CLI.
+During the beta, it must be done through the Partner Dashboard.

 ## Commands

 ### Create a new app project

-The `create` command will scaffold a new Shopify app in your current active directory and generate all the necessary files.
+The `create` command will scaffold a new Shopify app in your current active directory and generate all the necessary starter files.

 ```sh
 ~/ $ shopify create project APP_NAME
 ```

 The CLI will ask what type of app you want to create.
-Two languages and frameworks are currently supported:
+Two languages are currently supported:

 - Node.js and React
-- Ruby and Sinatra
+- Ruby

-The CLI will also ask for your app’s API key and API secret, which you can find in the Partner Dashboard.
+The CLI will also ask for your app’s API key and API secret, which you can find in the Partner Dashboard (see “Requirements” above).

 ### Start a development server

-Running the `serve` command in your app directory will start a local development server.
+Running the `serve` command in your app directory will start your local development server as well as a public tunnel to your local app (see the `tunnel` command below).
+This will make your app visible to anyone with the ngrok URL.

 ```sh
 $ shopify serve